Jason Scriven

 - First responders who experience trauma every day

-- One of my favorite phrases is “No one of us is as smart as all of us” (Ken Blanchard).
+- You believe in the power of collaboration — as one of my favorite quotes says, "No one of us is as smart as all of us."
 To me, that means we can do more together than alone.

 Therapeutic Frameworks & Approach